 What to serve with this mango chicken recipe . . .

-This is absolutely perfect with this Coconut-Cilantro Rice!
+This is absolutely perfect to serve with this Coconut-Cilantro Rice!
+It’s always a plus to serve a dish with a divine sauce with something that will soak up any that’s left on the plate.
 What a meal!
 I’m telling you! 🙂

 - sea salt and freshly ground black pepper

 - In a small saucepan, over low heat, gently simmer the annato seeds with 2 tablespoons of the olive oil.
 Once the oil is a golden-reddish color, turn off the heat.
 This should only take a couple of minutes.
 Strain the oil into a small bowl, and discard the seeds.
 Set the oil aside.